iyeranan/clearingsimulator/README.md

 associated keys.

 Post execution, if the simulation needs to end in case any of the end conditions are met, the costs are then aggregated and printed to the console.
+This also marks the end of the outer loop.

 Comments are provided in the code as needed and validations are done in every possible part of the code to avoid anomalies.